 Avoid any oils, cosmetics or toiletries that could aggravate the condition.
 That makes synthetic perfumes and fragrances a no-no, but as a general rule of thumb you should always patch test new skincare products before widespread use, even ones using only natural ingredients.

 Essentials oils with antifundal properties

 Essential oils are well-known for their antimicrobial properties, battling effectively against bacteria, yeasts and even viruses.
 Some are more potent than others, and some are more likely to irritate your skin if used neat, so always dilute essential oils in carrier oils.

-Essential oils which have antifungal effects include: tea tree, lavender, thyme, clove, peppermint, orange, geranium, eucalyptus.
+8 essential oils which have antifungal effects include:

 Choose oils which act to calm down inflammation, reducing the rash’s heat and acting as a mild analgesic to soothe any soreness.
 Some essential oils are known to help with an inflammatory response, including chamomile and lavender, but you can also find macerate oils (where herbs like chamomile and calendula have been steeped in a carrier oil) or cold-pressed oils (minimally-processed, pure seed or nut oils) which are great at calming down rashes, and supporting healing.